This post may contain affiliate links. If you buy thru these links, we may earn a commission at no additional cost to you.

 Did you know there’s a rare 1989 penny worth $3,000 or more?

 It’s true!
-And you may find one in your pocket change.
+And you may find one of them in your pocket change.

-I’ll tell you how to find this rare 1989-D penny and also share more info on what your 1989 pennies are worth.
+I’m going to tell you how to find this rare 1989-D penny, how much a 1989-D penny is worth, and how much all of your other 1989 pennies are worth.

 Why Are Some 1989 Pennies Rare & Valuable?